alatyshev/s2i-workshop/README.md

 ## Deploy your app

-Config for this deployment is split into yaml files.
-You should definitely take a look at each of these files or none of this will make any sense.
+Config for this deployment is split into multiple yaml files.
+You should definitely take a good look at every of those config files, or none of this will make any sense.
-Components of this deployment are split into separate yaml files.
-We'll be using

 If you don't feel at home with the various command needed for inspecting the state of your OpenShift environment (`oc get ...`, `oc describe ...` etc.) then use the web interface at https://localhost:8443 to get a better view of what's happening.